Discover Applied Sciences

 Discover Applied Sciences, formerly known as SN Applied Sciences is a peer-reviewed scientific journal that publishes papers from all areas of applied science.
 It was established in 2019 and is published by Springer Science+Business Media.
 The journal publishes research articles, reviews, case studies, and short communications.
-The managing editors are Chris Poole, Thomas von Larcher, and Nastaran Ranjbar Sahraie.
+The senior editor is Thomas von Larcher.

 Abstracting and indexing

 The journal is abstracted and indexed in: